mimischly7/checkersAI/README.md

 # Check Your Move!

-Am implementation of the recursive MiniMax search tree algorithm (in `Python`) for the purpose the development of an intelligent Checkers Player.
+Am implementation of the recursive MiniMax search tree algorithm (in `Python`) for the purpose of developing an intelligent Checkers Player.

 ![alt UI](images/uiHomeScreen.png)